ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _Decision on choosing `markdown` as methods_:

-We thought of choosing either `markdown` as `accessors` or `methods` because converting the rich text content entered in the editor to a markdown string is an expensive operation and not wanted to trigger it as an event for every change in the editor or as a property to enable two-way data binding for the client application.
+We thought of choosing either `markdown` as `accessor` or `methods` because converting the rich text content entered in the editor to a markdown string is an expensive operation and not wanted to trigger it as an event for every change in the editor or as a property to enable two-way data binding for the client application.

 Accessor provides a property-like syntax for clients, enabling one-way data binding and simplifying the syntax.